NHR3-UCLA/LWABC22_SRL_model/README.md

-# LWABC22_SRL_model
+# LWABC22 SRL model
-This repository contains the regression files and datasets for the Lavrentiadis et. al (2022) surface rupture length model for unbounded and width limited ruptures.
+This repository contains the regression files and datasets for the ``Lavrentiadis G., Wang Y., Abrahamson N. A., Bozorgnia Y., \& Goulet C., A Seismologically Consistent Surface Rupture Length Model for Unbounded and Width-Limited Events.'' paper submitted to Earthquake Spectra

+The `Analyses` folder contains the regression scripts and model implementations.
+The `Data` folder contains the regression datasets.